 A valuable partner

-This is where the Managing Partners’ Forum can be such a valuable partner.
+The Managing Partners’ Forum can be a valuable partner.
 Our purpose is to support the growth, productivity and prosperity of professional services – eg. legal, accountancy, consultancy, engineering, real estate advisory etc. The firms that currently belong to the Forum bring together tens of thousands of professionals worldwide.

 An exclusive international community